smian0/mcp-agile-flow/README.md

 ## FastMCP Migration Status

-The codebase is currently being migrated from the legacy server implementation to the FastMCP-based implementation.
-This migration allows for better maintainability, performance, and compatibility with the MCP ecosystem.
+We are in the process of migrating from the legacy server implementation to a more maintainable FastMCP-based implementation.
+This allows for better integration with the MCP ecosystem and improves maintainability.

-### Migrated Tools
+### Migrated and Tested Tools

 The following tools have been successfully migrated and tested with both implementations:

-- `initialize-ide` - Sets up the necessary directory structure for a specific IDE
+- `initialize-ide`
-- `initialize-ide-rules` - Creates rules files for a specific IDE
+- `initialize-ide-rules`
-- `prime-context` - Analyzes project documentation to build contextual understanding
+- `prime-context`
-- `migrate-mcp-config` - Migrates MCP configuration between different IDEs
+- `migrate-mcp-config`
-- `get-project-settings` - Returns project settings including paths and configuration
+- `get-project-settings`
-- Environment variables handling (PROJECT_PATH) - Ensures consistent project path resolution
+- Environment variables handling (PROJECT_PATH)

 ### Migration Testing

-A test adapter has been created to facilitate testing of both implementations with the same test code.
-This allows us to ensure that the FastMCP implementation behaves identically to the legacy implementation.
+Adapter tests have been created for each tool, which allow running the tests against both implementations to ensure they behave consistently.
+The test adapter is located at `src/mcp_agile_flow/test_adapter.py`.

-To run tests with both implementations and verify equivalence:
+To run tests for both implementations and verify equivalence:

 ```bash
 ./scripts/migrate_server_tests.sh -f tests/test_<tool>_adapter.py -v
 ```

-### Remaining Tools to Migrate
+### Remaining Tests to Migrate

 The following tests still need to be migrated to use the adapter:

 - `test_fastmcp_tools.py`
 - `test_integration.py`
-- `tests/archive/path_tests/test_root_tool.py`

 ## Troubleshooting